ig-emediplan/specification/chmed23a/README.md

 }
 ```

-[^1]: ChTransmissionFormat: Transmission format (currently used with ChMed and ChVac)
 [^2]: The terms "gender" and "sex" are considered synonyms in CHMED23A.
 [^3]: Global Trade Item Number (GTIN): https://www.refdata.ch/de/artikel/anmeldung/artikel-refdatabase-gtin
 [^4]: The Pharmacode is the main article identifier in the INDEX database.
 It is managed by the editorial team at HCI Solutions AG.